 10.00am: Tullie House Museum and Art Gallery in Carlisle

-The Roman Frontier Gallery is located at the heart of the former Roman city of Luguvallium, once the headquarters of the Roman garrison along Hadrian’s Wall.
+A British Museum Partnership Gallery, The Roman Frontier: stories beyond Hadrian's Wall is located at the heart of the former Roman city of Luguvallium, once the headquarters of the Roman garrison along Hadrian’s Wall.
 This modern gallery tells the story of Rome’s north west frontier, before, during and after the building of Hadrian’s Wall, illustrating the story with objects selected from the museum’s rich collections and with others on loan from the British Museum and from private collections.
 The Living Wall is a compelling display exploring frontiers around the world today and how they impact on our lives.
 There are lots of fun interactives for children.

 12.00pm: Lanercost tea rooms